The Crusher (wrestler): Legacy

 In 1964, the Minneapolis-based garage rock band The Novas wrote a song dedicated to him called "The Crusher", with lead singer Bob Nolan imitating the raunchy voice of Crusher Lisowski (and his trademark yell at the beginning of the record).
 The tune, which included the lyrics "Do the hammer lock, you turkeynecks!" was popular in the upper Midwest and made it to #88 on the national Billboard chart and #40 in Canada It was later covered by The Cramps on their album Psychedelic Jungle, and has long been a staple on the Dr. Demento Radio Show.
-The song has received a resurgence of popularity in recent years, as David Letterman has often played it on his late-night talk show.
+The song has received a resurgence of popularity in recent years, as David Letterman had often played it on his late-night talk show.
 The Ramones released a song entitled "The Crusher", paying tribute to Lisowski on their last studio recorded album, Adios Amigos.

+He was ranked 55 out of 100 wrestlers for Dave Meltzer's Top 100 Wrestlers of all time in 2002.

 On June 8, 2019, a bronze statue of The Crusher was unveiled in South Milwaukee at 1101 Milwaukee Avenue.
 South Milwaukee Mayor Erik Brooks declared the day "Reggie 'Da Crusher' Lisowski Day" in his memory.
 A few weeks later on August 24, 2019, surveillance video captured two men striking the statue with a concrete block, damaging the nose, cheek and chest.
 Da Crusher's family noticed the damage and reported it to police.
 It was later revealed those who vandalized the statue were 18-year-old James Dudgeon, who was charged with criminal damage to property, and 21-year-old Douglas E. Macklin, who was also charged with criminal damage to property.
 A yearly celebration called "Crusherfest" is held typically in June to celebrate the Da Crusher.